DevWhiteFox/PixelMapperDocs/README.md

 - Two channels active is: 65536 color
 - One channel active is: 256 color

-Is rare to use 16777216 or 65536 colors to associate, so this give to use the unused channel value of each pixel as we please;
+It is rare to use 16,777,216 or 65,536 colors, so this allows us to use the unused channel value of each pixel as we please.

 > For example we deactivate the blue channel, and get some *PixelOutput<T>*, that contain the real color;
 >